-Compound interest is another financial term that you may have heard being thrown around.
+Compound interest is a financial term that you may have heard being thrown around.
 But, what does it actually mean, and why is it so important?

-Whether you have savings, investments, or debts, understanding compound interest is vital because it could massively affect your finances.
+Whether you have savings, investments, or debts, understanding compound interest is vital because it could massively impact your finances.
 Either positively, or negatively.

 Compound Interest: Savings